Slippery elm: what is it, and what do you use it for? We take a closer look at this traditional remedy for IBS, heartburn and reflux.

 Please note: while we took utmost care in producing this guide, Commonsense Organics accepts no liability for any error or omission in the information.

 Slippery elm (Ulmus rubra) is a species of elm tree native to eastern North America.
 The dried inner bark is used medicinally.

-Traditionally, slippery elm has been known as a demulcent – when combined with water it coats the mucous membranes and reduces irritation.
-This action may make slippery elm helpful in treating
+Traditionally, slippery elm has been known as a 'demulcent'.
+This means that when it's combined with water it coats the mucous membranes and reduces irritation.
+This function may make slippery elm helpful in treating

 - inflammatory situations